AdobeDocs/adobe-connect-sdk/src/pages/guides/submission_guidelines/version_packaging/index.md

 - **Document type**: Specify the type as `custom-pod`.
 - **ID and version**: Unique identifier and version number for your pod.
 The ID should be have a reverse domain name notation like com.adobe.connect.podName.
 Version should be of the form `x.y.z` where x, y, and z are numeric.
-- **Minimum Connect Server Version**: The minimum version of Adobe Connect required to run your custom pod.
+- **minimumConnectServerVersion**: The minimum version of Adobe Connect required to run your custom pod.
 - **minimumSDKversion**: The minimum Adobe Connect SDK version required to run your custom pod.
 - **Assets**: List all the assets (files and directories) your pod uses.